Koast-g/mp-sorting-maven/README.md

 Notes on using Copilot (or other AI)
 ------------------------------------
+I used in class readings about sorting, Java Docs and also for my random sorting algorythms I used ChatGPT that come up with the idea of "bouncing the elemnts back and forth". we first bounce them forward and than bounce them backwards until its sorted.
-I used in class readings about sorting algorythms _This section is optional_
+_This section is optional_